eliostvs/otel-demo/README.md

 or

 ```
-make up
+make deploy/up
 ```

 Once running, the following links will let you explore the various components of the system:

 - [password generator service](http://localhost:5050/)
 - [digit service](http://localhost:5051/)